ravi-s/RateStartup/README.md

 This should help one to assess the strength of a venture broadly as either **Strong, Average or Weak.**

 ## Methodology
-Combination process of using questionnaire, direct interaction on various assessment dimensions to
+Combination process of using questionnaire, direct interaction on various assessment dimensions to evaluate the core reasons for recommendation to fund or not.

 ## Assessment Dimensions
 1. Founders